 Don't get me wrong, I'm not preaching as someone that hasn't experienced this and isn't guilty of this very behaviour.
 What I am saying is that I'm in a postion of awareness about this behaviour in myself and it's only when you are truly aware of what you are doing and decide that you don't like it, that you can make a conscious decision to try and change.

 I had a lovely Barbecue with some friends this weekend and my friends wife and I were discussing behaviours related to this along with Maslows Heirachy of needs.
 For those of you that aren't aware of it it may be best to have a quick look on the internet for more info.
-In short though Maslows Heirachy of needs is often displayed as a Pyramid with the most fundamental levels of human needs at the bottom and the need for self-actualization at the top.
+In short, Maslows Heirachy of needs is often displayed as a Pyramid, with the most fundamental levels of human needs at the bottom, and the need for self-actualization at the top.

 We've somewhat moved away from the title of this article so you may be asking what my point is and how it relates to the rush to get everything now?

 Secondly, be aware.
-Know thyself as Socrates and many others said.
-It's easy to look at someone else's behaviour and make comments and judgements about what they are doing and how ridiculous they are behaving while throwing the mouse or keyboard across the room.
+Know thyself, as Socrates and many others said.
+It's easy to look at someone else's behaviour and make comments and judgements about what they are doing, and how ridiculous they are behaving while throwing their mouse or keyboard across the room.
 Yet being able to identify the same behaviour within ourselves and look to change it seems very hard to some of us.
-So try and become more aware of all your feelings and look on them as if you are looking at yourself through anothers eyes or from the corner of the room looking down.
+So try and become more aware of all your feelings, and look on them as if you are looking at yourself through anothers eyes, or from the corner of the room looking down.

 Thirdly, change isn't as difficult as people make it out to be.
 Change can be the easy part.
 The difficult part is the first step which is above.
 The first is identifying that there is a problem and what the isuue really is and being able to take responsibilty.